BLM does not matter: Anarchy is about defeating Trump in November

-WASHINGTON: Protests fueled in anarchy raged over the weekend in Portland.
-Ground zero were radical leftist Antifa and Black Lives Matter continue to attack the Mark Hatfield Federal Courthouse.
+WASHINGTON — Protests fueled in anarchy raged over the weekend in Portland.
+Ground zero were radical leftist Antifa and Black Lives Matter (BLM) continue to attack the Mark Hatfield Federal Courthouse.
 The night began with shots fired, one man was taken to the hospital.
-The anarchy ended after Federal Agents dispersed the mob.
+The leftist-driven anarchy ended — that night at least — after Federal Agents dispersed the mob.

-In other cities around the U.S., violence grew as Democrat politicians refuse to allow their police to control the violence.
+In other U.S. cities, violence grows as Democrat politicians refuse to let their police control the violence.

 In Oakland, California, the courthouse was set ablaze, while in Richmond, Virginia, vehicles were set on fire.
-An armed protester was shot and killed in Austin, Texas during ongoing BLM marches; and two people were shot and wounded in Aurora, Colorado.
+Elsewhere, an armed protester was shot and killed in Austin, Texas during ongoing BLM marches, and two people were shot and wounded in Aurora, Colorado.
 Seven wounded after a car drove through a protest.
-(Why it’s likely to be antifa, not neo-Nazis, behind the anarchy in America’s streets)

-Seattle, Washington saw 59 police officers injured as they were pelted with fireworks, bricks, rocks, frozen water bottles, and wooden throwing sticks.
+Also Read: Why it’s likely to be Antifa, not neo-Nazis, behind the anarchy in America’s streets.

 Government anarchy stands ready to take over America

-The following night, Chicago’s Mayor, Lori Lightfoot, surrendered to the mob by removing the statue in Grant Park.
-In a cowardly betrayal, Lightfoot snuck the statue out in the dark of night, away from the eyes of the press, or police, who bled the day before so that it would continue to stand.
+Later, on the following night, Chicago’s Mayor, Lori Lightfoot, surrendered to the mob by removing the statue in Grant Park.
+In a cowardly betrayal of her police force, Lightfoot snuck the statue out in the dark of night, away from the eyes of the press, or the police who bled the day before so it would continue to stand.

-In Louisville, Kentucky, more than 300 armed black militiamen and women marched in protest of police, demanding justice for Breonna Taylor, a woman killed by police in a drug raid where no drugs were recovered.
-Across the street from the 300 members Not F**king Around Coalition (NFAC) was a security force to protect the city consisting of 50 or more mostly white Three percent militiamen, who were equally armed.
+In Louisville, Kentucky, more than 300 armed black militiamen and women marched in protest of police.
+They demanded justice for Breonna Taylor, a woman police killed in a drug raid where they recovered no drugs.
+Across the street from the 300 member Not F**king Around Coalition (NFAC) a security force continued to protect the city.
+It consisted of 50 or more mostly white, equally armed Three-percent militiamen.

-In between the two militias stood a mixed force of Asian, black, brown, tan, olive, and white police officers protecting the rights of both militias to keep and bear arms during a peaceful protest.
-This turned out to be peaceful, even though shots rang out at one point.
-An NFAC militiaman mishandled his weapon and shot three of his compatriots.
+Between the two militias stood a mixed force of Asian, black, brown, tan, olive, and white police officers protecting the rights of both militias to keep and bear arms during a peaceful protest.
+This edgy confrontation actually turned out to be peaceful, even though shots rang out at one point.
+An NFAC militiaman who mishandled his weapon fired those shots, hitting three of his compatriots.

-They were taken to a hospital and the conflicting demonstrations continued without any further incidents.
-Louisville was the only place to see peaceful protesters anywhere across the nation, in spite of left-wing politicians saying otherwise.
+The authorities transported these victims to a hospital and the conflicting demonstrations continued without any further incidents.
+Louisville thus became the only place in the nation to witness actual peaceful protesters despite left-wing politicians claiming otherwise.

-They argue that provocateurs invade otherwise peaceful protests that are only expressing their Constitutional rights of assembly, redress of grievances, and of free speech.
+These same left-wing politicians continue to argue that provocateurs invade otherwise peaceful protests intended only to support their participants’ Constitutional rights of assembly, redress of grievances, and of free speech.
 In fact, the mayors of Portland and five other major U.S. cities appealed to Congress Monday to make it illegal for the federal government to deploy federal agents to cities that don’t want them.

 “This administration’s egregious use of federal force on cities over the objections of local authorities should never happen,” the mayors of Portland, Seattle, Chicago, Kansas City, Albuquerque, New Mexico, and Washington D.C. wrote to leaders of the U.S. House and Senate.